kevin20010808/DigitalImageProcessingTermProject/README.md

 # term_dip_NTHU
-this is the implementation and research of Guided image filter 參見 report。
+this is an implementation and researches of Guided image filter

+參見 report。